Sovendus-GmbH/Sovendus-Voucher-Network-and-Checkout-Benefits-Component-for-Vue/README.md

 ### Additional steps for Switzerland

-For Switzerland it is also required to add the following component on the home page / page where users will land coming from the Sovendus Voucher Network
+For Switzerland it is also required to add the following component on the home page / page where users will land coming from the Sovendus Voucher Network.

 ```vue
 <SovendusLandingPage />